AbdelhakimMhioul/E-Commerce-Commun/README.md

 - [ ] Dark Mode
 - [ ] Email Marketing tools : Sending Weekly mails about new products
 - [ ] Responsive Website (mobile-frindly)
-- [ ] The cart icon must be available on every page
-- [ ] The checkout button must always be clearly visible
 - [ ] Have a prominent search bar on every page
 - [ ] Clear navigation menus
 - [ ] Include “Top selling”, “Featured product” and “Recommended for you"